Hope Ferdowsian, MD, MPH, FACP, FACPM

 Ayanna previously served as chair of the Gulf Region Health Outreach Program Coordinating Committee, which coordinated a five-year, $105 million initiative developed as part of the Deepwater Horizon Medical Settlement and designed to strengthen primary and behavioral healthcare services in oil spill-impacted communities in Louisiana, Mississippi, Alabama, and the Florida Panhandle.

 Ayanna received a bachelor of science degree from Xavier University of Louisiana and a doctor of medicine degree from Meharry Medical College.
 She completed a combined residency program in internal medicine and preventive medicine at Griffin Hospital in Connecticut, during which time she received a master’s degree in public health, with an emphasis in health management, from Yale University.
-Ayanna is a fellow of the American College of Preventive Medicine and was a Marshall Memorial Fellow.
+Ayanna is a fellow of the American College of Preventive Medicine and she was a Marshall Memorial Fellow.

 Allan E. Kornberg, MD, MBA